Is it permanent?

 Can my tattooist do what you do?

-No. SMP is unique in its application as we use specialized instruments, needles, and inks.
+No. SMP is unique in its application as we use specialized instruments, needles, and pigments.
 A tattooist may be an expert at what they do (creating wearable art) and their clients are proud to show off their tattoo, but a successful SMP application should be virtually undetectable.
 You also have the option to have the SMP performed under a local anesthesia – a tattooist cannot deliver anesthesia to ensure a painless procedure.